MitchiLaser/p1255/Readme.md

 *Fig. 1*: Start Screen of the GUI.
                     ![Figure 1](docs/Start_screen.png)

-By inserting the IPv4 address of the device and clicking on the "connect" button the software connects to the oscilloscope.
+By inserting the IPv4 address of the device and clicking on the "Connect" button the software connects to the oscilloscope.

 *Fig. 2*: Display Oscilloscope Data.